-Local instructions emphasise that national practice and routines are timely and prudent in order to ensure that collateral items are controlled by Nordea and that the loan and pledge agreement as well as the collateral is legally enforceable.
+Local instructions emphasise that national practice and routines are timely and prudent in order to ensure that collaterals are in control of Nordea and that the loan and pledge agreement as well as the collaterals are legally enforceable.
 Thus Nordea holds the right to liquidate collateral in event of the obligor's financial distress and Nordea can claim and control cash proceeds from a liquidation process.

-Nordea uses to a large extent national standard loan and pledge agreements, ensuring legal enforceability
+Nordea uses to a large extent national standard loan and pledge agreements, ensuring legal enforceability.